mefellows/respite/README.md

 ## Livin' on the edge?

-To get nightly/development versions, add the following snapshot repository and version:
+To get nightly/development versions, add the following snapshot repository and version

 ```scala
 resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"